oroinc/documentation/user/back-office/system/localization/localizations/index.rst

 2. Click |IcEdit| to edit the localization.

-3. Click |IcDelete| to remove the localization from the list.
+3. Click |Trash-SVG| to remove the localization from the list.

 .. image:: /user/img/system/localization/localizations_more_options.png